 2. Eat Well & Stay Hydrated

 The elderly are more prone to dehydration as they tend to eat and drink less than others.
 In general, people feel less thirsty during the winter and do not drink as much fluid as they should compared to warmer months, and therefore consume less water.
-Cold, dry air can also contribute to moisture loss.
-Regular nutritious meals coupled with regular water and fluid intake can help older people stay warm.

 3. Winter Vaccinations

 It is well known that respiratory viruses are more widespread in winter, so it's especially important for older people to get vaccinations.
-The flu vaccine is offered for free to those who are ages 65 and over.
-The NHS website also states, starting from mid-October, those aged 50 years old or over can have a free NHS flu vaccine.
-You are able to get the vaccination from the GP, pharmacy or at the hospital.
+The flu jab vaccine is offered for free to those who are ages 65 and over.

 4. Be Conscious of Medicine Side Effects